amplience/dc-sample-blog-nextjs/README.md

 ### Creating A Blog-List & Slot

-Once you have installed and registered all of Content schemas, the next step is to create a blog-list Content item and a Slot.
+Once you have installed and registered (or imported) all of the Schemas and Content Types, the next step is to create a blog-list Content item and a Slot.
 A slot is like a placeholder/pointer to your blog-list, it is also the content entry point when the application runs.

 How to create a blog-list content item for your blog: